 How do I improve the flavor of leafy greens?

-You already touched on the importance of your fertilizer program, so first and foremost, be sure you have that dialed in.
+A: You already touched on the importance of your fertilizer program, so first and foremost, be sure you have that dialed in.
 Choose fertilizers and supplements that contain a full range of micronutrients, then add humic and fulvic acids to help your plants uptake these nutrients better.
 This is especially important for increasing iron levels.
 Chlorophyll manufactures sugars during photosynthesis, and iron acts as the catalyst.
 If iron is readily available, plants will efficiently produce sugar.

 Seaweed is excellent for increasing root mass and chelating micronutrients to make them more available.
 The increased root mass offers more surface area for minerals to be taken up into the plant.